 “Use it or lose it”

 When sex becomes painful, the natural response is to begin to avoid intercourse.
 But without continued sexual activity (masturbation counts, too), the vagina becomes even smaller and tighter, making a bad problem even worse.
-Add in a partner with erectile dysfunction and it’s not unusual for a woman to present to me not having had sex in a year or more, wondering if there’s anything that can be done to get back the sex life she and her partner once enjoyed.
+Add in a partner with erectile dysfunction (common in older men) and it’s not unusual for a woman to present to me not having had sex in a year or more, wondering if there’s anything that can be done to get back the sex life she and her partner once enjoyed.

 Fortunately, the answer is almost always a resounding “Yes!”